Recipe for Hate

 Recipe for Hate is the seventh studio album by American punk rock band Bad Religion, released on June 4, 1993.
 It was their last album on Epitaph Records for nine years (until 2002's The Process of Belief) and the band had switched to Atlantic Records, who re-released the album several months after its release.

-While the album was reissued on a major label, Recipe for Hate initially received mixed reviews from music critics.
-It was also the first Bad Religion album to chart in the U.S., debuting at #14 on Billboard's Heatseekers chart, with "American Jesus" and "Struck a Nerve" in particular becoming major rock radio hits.
-The album also contains significant songs like, "Recipe for Hate" and "Skyscraper", which are both fan favorites and are staples of their live show today; the former is a song that Bad Religion often opens their set with.
+It was the first Bad Religion album to chart in the U.S., debuting at number 14 on Billboard's Heatseekers chart, with "American Jesus" and "Struck a Nerve" in particular released as singles.